Economics and Statistics - ECOSTAT

 5.1.2.
 Specific to the curriculum STAT e in common with the curriculum ECO

-Mathematics(§), Probability, Stochastic processes, Bayesian statistics, Statistical inference, Statistical learning, Computational statistics(§), Statistical modelling, Econometrics(§), Research methods(§).
+Mathematical analysis, Numerical optimization, Probability, Stochastic processes, Bayesian statistics, Statistical inference, Statistical learning, Computational statistics(§), Statistical modelling, R for data science, Big data management.

 5.2.
 Second-year courses